Wangtongfeng1226/FOOTBALLNET/README.md

         print("{} vs. {}: ".format(home, away), end='')
         prepare_data_for_cnn(home, away, world_cup, world_cup_rankings, model_cnn)
     ```
+    This code simulates all group stage matches using a CNN model to predict outcomes based on team rankings and features.
+It calculates points and total probabilities for each team.
+Matches are categorized into home win, away win, or draw based on the predicted probabilities and a defined margin.
+The final standings can be derived from the world_cup DataFrame after all matches are processed.
+This method provides a data-driven approach to simulate and analyze tournament outcomes.
  # Knockout simulation
  - Prepare for the knockout round
     ```